 - An in-depth study on how emotional wounds and basic human needs may influence a character’s choice of occupation

 - A brainstorming tool to organize the various aspects of your character’s personality so you can come up with the best careers for them

 Choose a profession for your character that brings more to the table than just a paycheck.
 With over 120 entries in a user-friendly format, The Occupation Thesaurus is an entire job fair for writers.

-For a sneak peak, click the cover image to preview this book at Amazon (contain an affiliate link).
+For a sneak peak, click the image to preview this book at Amazon (contains an affiliate link).